 Codependency Recovery Tip #4: Develop Conflict Management Skills

-In codependency, a person will often be scared of conflict and always want approval.
-However, it is a truth of human relationships that misunderstandings and anger will arise at times.
+A person is often scared of conflict in their codependency.
+This may lead to them being a people pleaser.
+However, to overcome this, they must accept the truth of human relationships that misunderstandings and anger will arise at times.
 Learning how to accept this truth and manage conflict skillfully is essential for learning how to become interdependent.

 In The Codependency Workbook, you are provided numerous case studies to consider to highlight a healthy, interdependent way to manage relationship problems.
-You are then given an opportunity to consider your own needs.
+You will consider your own needs.
 Once you know your needs, you can both communicate these while being a thoughtful listener.

 Healing from codependency